Ace Vergel

-Ace York Caesar Asturias Aguilar (November 20, 1954 – December 15, 2007), better known as Ace Vergel, was a Filipino actor dubbed "The Original Bad Boy of Philippine Movies".
+Ace York Caesar Asturias Aguilar (November 20, 1954 – December 15, 2007), better known by his stage name Ace Vergel, was a Filipino actor dubbed "The Original Bad Boy of Philippine Movies".
 He was the son of the late film actors Alicia Vergel and César Ramírez, and brother of actress Beverly Vergel.

 Early life

-He was born Ace York Caesar Asturias Aguilar in the Philippines on November 20, 1954 to parents Alicia Vergel and Cesar Ramirez.
+He was born Ace York Caesar Asturias Aguilar in the Philippines on November 20, 1954, to parents Alicia Vergel and Cesar Ramirez.
 His parents were well-known stars in the 1950s.

 He attended Business Management and Public Relations at Ateneo de Manila University in 1975.